-All singers wishing to join a chorus above the Rising Notes level need an individual assessment with our Artistic Director.
-No preparation is needed for this relaxed and friendly session.
-However singers interested in auditioning for the Teen Ensemble are encouraged to bring a prepared song.
+All singers wishing to join a chorus above the Rising Notes level need an individual assessment with our artistic director.
+No preparation is needed for this relaxed and friendly session; however, singers interested in auditioning for the Teen Ensembles are encouraged to bring a prepared song.
 Please contact the office to make an appointment.

-To gain the full benefit of participating in a sequential learning experience, choristers are encouraged to commit to an entire year (September – June).
-However, singers may also join at the start of the second semester, or at the discretion of the artistic director.
+To gain the full benefit of participating in our sequential learning experience, choristers are encouraged to commit to an entire year (September–June).
+Singers may also join in January at the start of the second semester or at the discretion of the artistic director.
 Scholarships and family discounts exist to keep the program accessible to families of all means.
 We look forward to having you join our Vivace Youth Chorus community.

 RISING NOTES: A NON-PERFORMING CHOIR DESIGNED FOR CHILDREN AGES 4-5

 Rising Notes is a music class using the Kodály approach and is designed for children ages 4-5.
 Children are introduced to the joys of singing and musical concepts through folk music and musical games.
 The class is 45 minutes long and meets each semester.
 Class limit is 10 students.
 Rising Notes is our only non-performing group.
 No uniform is required.
 While parent volunteer time is not required, we do encourage parents to observe the class and be present.